 Calculator: You will need a basic scientific calculator.
-Anything that has the square root (v) and square ( $x^2$ ) functions should be fine.
+Anything that has the square root (V) and square (x^2) functions should be fine.
 You do not need a graphing calculator.

 Software: The labs in the course will make use of SPSS, a statistical software package commonly used for data analysis.
-This software is available in computer labs on campus.
-It is available for \$40 from the IU Stat/Math Center, although you are not required to purchase this software.
-You can also use the IUanyWARE website (iuanyware.iu.edu) to use the software off campus for free.
+This software is available in computer labs on campus, and you can use the software for free, remotely, at iuanyware.iu.edu.